-48. However, to achieve this goal, sustained ambition and effort is required by all Parties to define a higher or different ambition for a new kind of protocol to achieve the outcomes of the Gothenburg Protocol review (and any other problems being considered).
+45. However, to achieve this goal, sustained ambition and effort is required by all Convention Parties to define a higher or different ambition for a new kind of protocol to achieve the outcomes of the Gothenburg Protocol review (and any other problems being considered).
 Any new treaty would likely require other changes across the Convention and potentially increase the administrative burden on Parties and the secretariat to report, enforce and make further changes to the protocols.

-D. ￼￼: Continue/expand capacity- building, awareness-raising, cooperation and other support
+D. ￼￼: Enhance capacity- building, awareness-raising, cooperation and other support

-49. Cross-cutting approach 4 is a flexible approach with the primary advantages of being implementable in the short term and flexible in that it could be tailored to any action or priority the Convention might pursue.
+46. Cross-cutting approach 4 is a flexible approach with the primary advantages of being implementable in the short term and flexible in that it could be tailored to any action or priority the Convention might pursue.
 The approach could be combined with any of the other approaches presented in this document.